ikigai-hq/ikigai/ikigai_ai/README.md

 # Ikigai AI system

-An efficient AI (LLM Application) that can generate quiz, and feedback by resources.
+An efficient LLM Application that can generate quiz, and feedback by ikigai document and external resources.

 ## Start Server